 #1: Take Everything Out & Wash

-Remove the glass turntable and its plastic holder into a sink of warm water and dish soap.
-Let them soak a few minutes before breaking out a dish scrubbing brush (we love the OXO dish brush).
-Once cleaned, place these in a dish rack to dry.
+Place the glass turntable and its plastic holder in a sink of warm water and squirt of dish soap.
+Soak for a few minutes before breaking out a dish scrubbing brush.
+Once cleaned, place in a dish rack to dry.

 #2: Sweep It Clean

-Using a damp microfiber towel, remove loose crumbs and larger food pieces from the bottom, walls, and roof of the microwave.
+Using a damp microfiber towel, remove loose crumbs and larger food pieces from the bottom, walls, and top of the microwave.
 While the door is open, be sure to get in the crevice where the seal meets the door.